yongkanghe/eks-k10/README.md

 ![image](https://blog.kasten.io/hs-fs/hubfs/Blog%20Cross-Cluster%20Application%20Migration%20and%20Disaster%20Recovery%20for%20AWS%20EKS%20Using%20Kasten%20K10%20by%20Michael%20Cade%205.png?width=406&name=Blog%20Cross-Cluster%20Application%20Migration%20and%20Disaster%20Recovery%20for%20AWS%20EKS%20Using%20Kasten%20K10%20by%20Michael%20Cade%205.png)

-This script based automation allows you to build a ready-to-use Kasten K10 demo environment running on EKS in about about 20 minutes.
+This script based automation allows you to build a ready-to-use Kasten K10 demo environment running on EKS in about about 20 minutes with deploy.sh.
 For simplicity and cost optimization, the EKS cluster will have only one worker node and create a separate vpc and subnets.
 This is bash shell based scripts which might only work on Cloud Shell.
 Linux and MacOS terminal may work as well, but I haven't tested it yet.

+If you already have an EKS cluster running, you only need 3 minutes to protect containers on EKS cluster by k10-deploy.sh.

 # Here're the prerequisities.